benedettacalusi/Jokulhlaup-model/README.md

-# jokulhlaup-model
+# Jokulhlaup-model

 Description
 ===========
-jokulhlaup-model is a MATLAB script to solve a simplified mechanical model for explaining fast-rising jokulhlaups
+Jokulhlaup-model is a MATLAB script to solve a simplified mechanical model for explaining fast-rising jokulhlaups
 and includes two MATLAB scripts:

 Output_Jokulhlaup_model.m